-Configuration Description

-REST

-URL Text field to enter the server URL

-Content type Data format of the message content

-Number of connections Number of active, parallel connections to the external system

-Timeout (ms) Limits the time for connection attempts to the server

-Check SSL certificate Automatically checks the SSL certificate If the certificate was created by the user, the switch should be disabled.

-Authentification None: No authentication HTTPS BasicAuth: User / Password Auth 2.0 Client credential flow: Authentication via defined standard

-мотт

-URL Text field to enter the server URL

-Timeout (ms) Limits the time for connection attempts to the server

-Authentification None: No authentication

-Username/Password: Authentication via user credentials

-User Text field for the user

-Password Text field for the password

-Apache Kafka

-Bootstrap Servers Text field to enter the server URL

-Client ID

-Check SSL certificate Automatically checks the SSL certificate If the certificate was created by the user, the switch should be disabled.

-Plain Text

-Security Protocol SASL Plain Text

-SASL SSL

-NATS.io

-Server URL Text field to enter the server URL

-Timeout (ms) Limits the time for connection attempts to the server
+Configuration Description REST URL Text field to enter the server URL Content type Data format of the message content Number of connections Number of active, parallel connections to the external system Timeout (ms) Limits the time for connection attempts to the server Check SSL certificate Automatically checks the SSL certificate If the certificate was created by the user, the switch should be disabled.
+Authentification None: No authentication HTTPS BasicAuth: Authentication via user / password Auth 2.0 Client credential flow: Authentication via defined standard MQTT URL Text field to enter the server URL Timeout (ms) Limits the time for connection attempts to the server Authentication None: No authentication Username/Password: Authentication via user credentials Apache Kafka Bootstrap Servers Text field to enter the server URL Client ID Check SSL certificate Check SSL certificate If the certificate was created by the user, the switch should be disabled.
+Plain Text Security Protocol SASL Plain Text SASL SSL NATS.io Server URL Text field to enter the server URL Timeout (ms) Limits the time for connection attempts to the server Reconnect attempt after (ms) Time to wait until the next attempt to reconnect to the server